VTuber: Technology

 A VTuber's avatar is typically animated using a webcam and software, which captures the streamer's motions, expressions, and mouth movements, and maps them to a two- or three-dimensional model.
 Both free and paid programs have been developed for loading models and performing motion capture, with some capable of being used without a webcam (albeit with pre-determined animations), and some also supporting virtual reality hardware, or hand tracking devices such as the Leap Motion Controller.

 Some programs offload motion tracking to external phone cameras via mobile apps to save system resources, and take advantage of hardware features (such as Face ID on iPhone) that can enable more precise motion capture.
 In 2022, VTube Studio released an update allowing for AI-accelerated facial motion capture using Nvidia RTX graphics cards.
 The proprietary animation software Live2D is typically used to rig two-dimensional models constructed from drawn textures, while programs such as VRoid Studio can be used to create three-dimensional models.
 Commissioned models can cost as high as US$2,000 depending on their level of detail.
-By contrast, some VTubers, colloquially known as "PNGTubers" (in reference to the PNG image format), use static sprites as opposed to a rigged model.
+By contrast, some VTubers, colloquially known as a "PNGTuber" (in reference to the PNG image format), use sprites as opposed to a rigged model, with different frames for conveying different emotions or actions.

 Agencies and commercialization

 Major VTubers are often employed by talent agencies, with business models influenced by those used by Japanese idol agencies.
 Streamers are employed by an agency (sometimes via open auditions) to portray characters developed by the company, which are then commercialized via merchandising and other promotional appearances, as well as traditional revenue streams such as monetization of their videos, and viewer donations.
-Another holdover from idol groups is the use of the term "graduation" to refer to a VTuber retiring their character and/or leaving an agency on amicable terms.
+Another holdover from idol groups is the use of the term 'graduation' to refer to a VTuber retiring their character and/or leaving an agency on amicable terms.

-In agencies, a VTuber's character and other assets are often the intellectual property of the agency; former corporate VTubers may transition to streaming independently under an alternate persona, with their past identity treated as an open secret.
+In agencies, a VTuber's character and other assets are often the intellectual property of the agency; if they are not able to receive rights to their character's IP when departing an agency, former corporate VTubers may transition to streaming independently under an alternate persona, with their past identity usually treated as an open secret.